 Practice answering usual questions such as “Tell me about yourself” or “Why should we hire you?”
 You should also be ready to answer questions about your job history and experience.
 Most interviewers will ask behavioural or competency-based questions so you should remember concrete situations in your work life.
-You can watch this video by Jason Jordan of Curtin University to learn how to answer these types of questions:
+Read The most common job interview questions you should prepare for to help you practise.

 Print a copy of your resume, cover letter, and reference list a day before the interview.
 Bring relevant samples of your work, a notebook, and pen.

 Check the address and the amount of time it will take you to get to the interview venue.
 If appropriate, call the company a day before to confirm that you are coming for the interview.
 Prepare your clothes ahead of time.
 Dress professionally and make sure that you are prepared for the weather.
 It would be wise to bring your formal shoes and change at the venue’s restroom if you are wearing snow boots in winter; or pack a spare dress shirt if it will be a hot and humid day and you have to commute to get to the interview.

 Come at least 15-30 minutes early to have time to compose yourself.
 When you get there, politely greet everyone you meet to make a good impression.
 When it’s time for the interview, turn off your cellphone.
 Stand, greet the interviewer and offer a firm handshake.
 Remember to smile and make eye contact.